-ABOUT THE DEPARTMENT OF POLICE & PUBLIC SAFETY
+ABOUT THE DEPARTMENT OF PUBLIC SAFETY

 The University Police Department protects and serves the Valdosta State community 24 hours a day, 365 days a year.
-The Department is responsible for a number of campus safety and security programs including Emergency Management, community safety and Security education, physical security, including behavioral threat assessment, special event management and security technology.
+The Department is responsible for a number of campus safety and security programs including Emergency Management, community Safety and Security education, physical security, behavioral/physical threat assessment, special event management and security technology.